-"Incorporating powerful essays from Italian scholars along with those of American scholars, the editors bring a richer and more cosmopolitan understanding of the Italian underpinnings of Hemingway's writing."--Linda Patterson Miller, editor of Letters from the Lost Generation: Gerald and Sara Murphy and Friends
+“These extremely powerful essays bring a richer and more cosmopolitan understanding of the Italian underpinnings of Hemingway’s writing.”—Linda Patterson Miller, editor of Letters from the Lost Generation: Gerald and Sara Murphy and Friends

 From his World War I service in Italy through his transformational return visits during the decades that followed, Ernest Hemingway’s Italian experiences were fundamental to his artistic development.
 Hemingway and Italy offers essays from top scholars, exciting new voices, and people who knew Hemingway during his Italian days, examining how his adopted homeland shaped his writing and his legacy.

-Diverse and international, the collection addresses Hemingway's many Italys--the terrain and people he encountered during his life and the country he transposed into his fiction.
-Contributors analyze Hemingway's Italian works, including A Farewell to Arms, Across the River and into the Trees, lesser-known short stories, fables, and even an unpublished sketch.
-They present new material and fresh insights on Hemingway's Italian life, career, and imagination.
+The collection addresses Hemingway’s many Italys—the terrain and people he encountered during his life and the country he transposed into his fiction.
+Contributors analyze Hemingway’s Italian works, including A Farewell to Arms, Across the River and into the Trees, lesser-known short stories, fables, and even a previously unpublished Hemingway sketch, “Torcello Piece.”
+The essays provide fresh insights on Hemingway’s Italian life, career, and imagination.

-Mark Cirino, associate professor of English at the University of Evansville, is the author or editor of several books, including Ernest Hemingway: Thought in Action.
-Mark P. Ott, instructor of English at Deerfield Academy in Massachusetts, is the author or editor of several books including A Sea of Change: Ernest Hemingway and the Gulf Stream--A Contextual Biography.
+Mark Cirino, associate professor and Melvin M. Peterson Endowed Chair of English at the University of Evansville, is the author or editor of several books, including Ernest Hemingway: Thought in Action.
+Mark P. Ott, instructor of English at Deerfield Academy in Massachusetts, is the author or editor of several books, including A Sea of Change: Ernest Hemingway and the Gulf Stream—A Contextual Biography.

 There are currently no reviews available